Skip to content

 When EY-Parthenon Still Makes Sense

 Large-scale strategic transformations requiring coordination across multiple geographies and business units remain EY-Parthenon's strength.
-The firm's integration with EY's tax, audit, and transaction capabilities provides comprehensive support for complex strategic initiatives.
+The firm's integration with EY's tax, audit, and transaction capabilities provides comprehensive support for complex strategic initiatives involving regulatory compliance and financial restructuring.

 Highly regulated industries often prefer the compliance frameworks and documentation standards that large consulting firms provide.
-EY-Parthenon's established relationships with regulatory bodies can facilitate strategic initiatives in financial services and healthcare.
+EY-Parthenon's established relationships with regulatory bodies can facilitate strategic initiatives in financial services and healthcare where compliance complexity exceeds pure strategy work.

 The Competitive Alternative